Professional Networking

 About the Author

-John Luther has been a medical doctor in Texas for more than twenty years.
-He has been part of an online doctors' community for more than half of his career and encourages all doctors to join one.
+John Luther has been a Texas medical doctor for over twenty years.
+He has been part of an online doctors' community for over half of his career and encourages all doctors to join one.